-l Audit
+- Audit

-Compensation (Chair)
+- Compensation (Chair)

-Nominating and Corporate Governance Mr. Chandler served as Senior Vice President and Chief Financial Officer for The Williams Companies, Inc. ("Williams") from August 2017 to December 2021.
+- Nominating and Corporate Governance

+Mr. Chandler served as Senior Vice President and Chief Financial Officer for The Williams Companies, Inc. ("Williams") from August 2017 to December 2021.
 Beginning in January 2022, he served as an advisor to the CFO before retiring from Williams on March 31, 2022.
 Mr. Chandler served as a director for WPZ GP LLC, the general partner of Williams Partners LP, from September 2017 to August 2018 when Williams Partners LP became a wholly-owned subsidiary of Williams.
-Mr. Chandler previously served as a director and as chair of the audit committee of USA Compression GP, LLC, the general partner of USA Compression GP, LLC, the general partner of CONE Midstream GP, LLC, the general partner of CONE Midstream Partners LP, and on the board of directors and audit committee of Green Plains Holdings LLC, the general partner of Magellan Midstream Partners, LP.
-From 2003 until 2009, he served in the same capacities for the general partner of Magellan Midstream Holdings, L.P.
+Mr. Chandler previously served as a director and as chair of the audit committee of USA Compression GP, LLC, the general partner of USA Compression Partners, LP.
+He also previously served on the board of directors and the audit committee of CONE Midstream GP, LLC, the general partner of CONE Midstream Partners LP, and on the board of directors and audit committee of Green Plains Holdings LLC, the general partner of Green Plains Partners LP.
+From 2009 until his retirement in March 2014, Mr. Chandler served as Senior Vice President and Chief Financial Officer of Magellan GP.
+LLC, the general partner of Magellan Midstream Partners, LP, From 2003 until 2009, he served in the same capacities for the general partner of Magellan Midstream Holdings, L.P.
 From 1999 to 2002, Mr. Chandler was Director of Financial Planning and Analysis and Director of Strategic Development for a subsidiary of Williams.
 From 1992 to 1999, Mr. Chandler held various accounting and finance positions with MAPCO Inc. Mr. Chandler received his B.S. and B.A. in accounting and finance from the University of Tulsa.